FlashZ/homeworld-legacy-archives/docs/technical_details.md

-# VII.
-Homeworld Technical Deep Dive
+# Homeworld Technical Deep Dive

 This section of The Homeworld Legacy Archives explores file formats, engine specifics, and other technical aspects of the Homeworld series.